-Section 2: Specific Camp / Program.
+Section 2: Your Specific Camp / Program

 We have made every effort to capture all pertinent information.
 However, please do not hesitate to contact us if your question(s) are not answered.
-Our well-trained camp staff is committed to exceeding your expectations and is working very hard to ensure that our camps are Fun, Clean and Safe.
-We look forward to greeting you this summer at one of our amazing camps.
+Our well-trained camp staff is committed to exceeding your expectations.
+We look forward to greeting you this summer at one of our amazing Camps.